curtishoughton/Penetration-Testing-Cheat-Sheet/README.md

 # Penetration-Testing

 A repository of general notes created by a security consultant to help people new to the field of penetration testing.
 This repository is aimed at people looking to get into a career as a penetration tester, along helping anyone looking to pass the Offensive Security OSCP exam.
 The resources that are listed on here have been curated from a number of online sources and books, to act as one point of reference.
+This is very much work-in-progress and I will add to this repository as frequently as I can.

 ## Infrastructure Assessments